EMDevelop/EMDevelop/README.md

 - 👋 Hi, I’m @EMDevelop
-- 👀 I’m interested in software development
+- 👀 I’m training to become a Full Stack developer at Makers Academy
-- 🌱 I’m currently learning Javascript and React JS.
-I'm now planning on a full stack application to build as my second project, the first was the just2connect.co.uk website.
+- 🌱 I've finished a my first Static website for a busienss (www.just2connect.co.uk), and I'm completing a number of other full stack applications which you'll see being added to my Respository over the coming months!

+stay tuned, thanks for dropping by!

 <!---
 EMDevelop/EMDevelop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.